ansys/ansys-tools-filetransfer-server/doc/source/intro.rst

             docker run -p 50000:50000 filetransfer-tool-server

-        This will start the server and expose it on port 50000.
+        This starts the server and exposes it on port 50000.

         To make the uploaded files available to another process, you can share a volume between two Docker containers.
 A Docker Compose file might look like this: